...will be an incubator of social entrepreneurial projects, (both commercial as well as not) with an eye on very "big picture" topics, for instance:

 The internet has ravaged every sector of society since the beginning of mass adoption ca 1995, with one notable exception: governance.

-Rather than assume we are all stuck with this very dumb paradigm of two obsolete, low resolution media with which to allocate public knowledge and resources (the democratic and republican parties), why not look at this massive, universal disconnect between the will of the people and the current interface responsible for public decision-making as an absolutely historic design opportunity?
-After all, the legacy assumptions underpinning the balance struck between representative and direct democracy paradigms are 300ish years old.
-Perhaps some of these assumptions are worth revisiting?
-In the words of the visionary thinker Buckminster Fuller:
+Rather than assume we are all stuck with two obsolete, low resolution media with which to allocate public knowledge and resources (the Democratic and Republican parties), why not look at the significant disconnect between the "will of the people" and the current interface responsible for public decision-making as an absolutely historic design opportunity?

-"You never change things by fighting the existing reality.
-To change something, build a new model that makes the existing model obsolete.”
+You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.

 If any of this excites you, please get in touch: